 Certain white collar crimes may constitute a federal crime in addition to being an illegal act under Colorado’s state laws.
 As such, federal investigative agencies could be acutely interested in your case, how it is handled, and whether or not you get convicted.

 Three prominent federal agencies that investigate white collar crimes are:

 - Securities and Exchange Commission (SEC)

 - Internal Revenue Service (IRS)

 When these agencies get involved with an investigation, the resources and manpower used against you will be greatly magnified.
 Although investigators are instructed to look for evidence for analysis and without any bias, it is common knowledge that federal investigations are geared to benefit the prosecution more than the defendant.

 You need a powerful defense at-the-ready your white collar crime charges are being investigated by a federal agency.
 At Springer & Steinberg, P.C., our Denver white collar crimes lawyers have extensive legal experience and a “never back down” attitude.
-We cannot be intimidated by the opposition or a badge.
+Our attorneys cannot be intimidated by the opposition or a badge.
 Your rights are essential, and we will defend them as best we can.